TheMEMOLab/Bin420-Bioinformatics-for-Functional-Meta-Omics/MetaG/RecoveringMAGsFromMetaG.md

 ```bash
 sbatch /cluster/projects/nn9987k/.scripts/2_flye.SLURM.chr.sh D01T6_T /cluster/projects/nn9987k/.auve/results/MetaG/D01T6_T_Chopper/ /cluster/projects/nn9987k/auve/results
 ```
-[!WARNING]
+> [!NOTE]
->Unfortunatelly for the BIN240 Course Sigma2 has only assigned a copuple of nodes in the FRAM computer, so it is most likely the Job never runs/finish.
+> Unfortunatelly for the BIN240 Course Sigma2 has only assigned a copuple of nodes in the FRAM computer, so it is most likely the Job never runs/finish.

 But you can copy the results of this assembly by: